jasonwashburn/spinwx/README.md

-# A simple Spin HTTP component in Python
+# SpinWX

+A WASM application written in Python using Spin to simplify accessing AWS Open Weather Data